brettambrose/udacity-nd-data-eng-aws-proj-airflow-pipelines/README.md

 aws_secret_access_key = YOURAWSSECRET
 </pre>

-C:\Users\USERNAME.aws\config ... will need to be configured with your specific AWS region, and a glue profile, and should look like:
+C:\Users\USERNAME\.aws\config ... will need to be configured with your specific AWS region, and a glue profile, and should look like:
 <pre>
 [default]
 region = us-east-1

-[profile Glue]
+[profile Redshift]
 role_arn =
 </pre>